Gallery & CASE STUDIES - THEATRICAL

 The stage manager of Guys 'n' Dolls provided the artistic vision for this youth production.
 The animation sequence you see here proved to be an interesting challenge.
 It played during the overture and into the first scene.

 The first part up (up to the 'New York' text and skyline image) had to be projected on a cloth downstage.
-The second part was to be projected on the back wall of the stage (after the downstage cloth was struck).
+The second part was to segue being projected on the back wall of the stage (after the downstage cloth was struck).

 This second clip was played during the bows at the end of the show.
 A bit of fun utilising the show's logo and some relevant casino gaming background images with animated objects rendered into 3D.
 (Stage direction by Alexandre Aragao.)